makersacademy/takeaway-challenge/README.md

 ### Example of use

-To make an order, then take it off again in IRB:
+To create an order in a REPL:

 ```
 $ pry